What is the Zika virus?

-Currently, there is no definitive treatment for the Zika virus but there are over the counter medications that can be taken to relieve symptoms.
+Currently, there is no definitive treatment for the Zika virus but there are over-the-counter medications that can be taken to relieve symptoms.
 Patients should drink lots of fluids, rest, and if symptoms exacerbate should seek immediate medical help.

 To date, no vaccines have been approved for use against the Zika virus however there are multiple clinical trials on the way.
-For example, the Food and Drug Administration approved the first clinical trial for Zika vaccine back in 2016.
+For example, the Food and Drug Administration approved the first clinical trial for the Zika vaccine back in 2016.
 There continues to be research into this field in hopes of protecting people, especially the pregnant population.

 Zika is a mosquito-borne illness that does not cause severe symptoms.
 Currently, there is no definitive treatment, and patients infected should drink plenty of fluids and rest.
-It is important to know the associated risk factors of Zika virus so that patients can reduce their risk.
-There continue to be advances in research for better diagnostic and treatment options for patients infected with Zika.
+It is important to know the associated risk factors of the Zika virus so that patients can reduce their risk.
+There continue to be new advances in the research for better diagnostic and treatment options for patients infected with Zika.
 The pregnant population is an ongoing target due to the negative consequences associated with vertical transmission to the fetus such as microcephaly.

 Read Also: Malaria Vaccine Being Rolled Out in Africa